 Blog Spot: 17th June 2013

-The work rate of the original Alice Cooper band is really quite astonishing when you think about it.
-In the 4 years between 1969 and 1973 they released 7 albums (Pretties For You, Easy Action, Love It To Death, Killer, School’s Out, Billion Dollar Babies and Muscle of Love).
-During the latter half of this period the band also toured extensively across the globe (not to mention all the PR work that they had to do).
+The work rate of the original Alice Cooper Group is really quite astonishing when you think about it.
+In the four years between 1969 and 1973 they released seven albums (i.e. Pretties For You, Easy Action, Love It To Death, Killer, School’s Out, Billion Dollar Babies and Muscle of Love).
+During the latter half of this period the Group also toured extensively across the globe (not to mention all the PR work that they had to do).